Moldova National Action Plan

 The lead agency in the NAP is the government.
 The NAP was developed with different ministries such as the Ministry of Defense, Ministry of Health, Labor and Social Protection, and Ministry of Internal Affairs.

-For each objective, the Moldovian NAP offers a set of activities to reach the objective.
+For each objective, the Moldovan NAP offers a set of activities to reach them.
 Each of these activities has a set of indicators attached.
 In terms of monitoring and evaluation, the NAP was to undergo regular evaluations that assess how delivery processes of the NAP’s strategic outcomes are led, how challenges are addressed and what best practices are to further build upon.

 There is not a specific budget outlined in the NAP, although, throughout the implementation stages, the funding was to be from the annually approved allocations of the responsible authority or institution’s budget.
 However, gaps remain in other key areas such as disarmament, as it still is not mentioned or referenced in the NAP.